-The skeletal system in humans is the mineralized internal framework and scaffolding of the body consisting of bones, joints and associated cartilages.
+In humans, the skeletal system consists of bones, joints and associated cartilages.
 An adult human has 206 bones in their body and variety of different joints.

-Bones serve a variety of functions, primary among them being movement.
+Bones serve a variety of functions, but the most important is supporting movement of the limbs and body.
 Two bones or cartilages are held together at a joint through tough connective tissues called ligaments.
 Muscles are securely attached to bones through flexible but inelastic connective tissue called tendons.
-Muscles, joints, tendons and ligaments are part of the intricate machinery that allows the movement of different bones.
+Muscles, joints, tendons, and ligaments are part of the intricate machinery that allows the movement of different bones.

 Each bone is made of complex sets of cells, tissues and a specialized extracellular matrix.
 The two main cell types are called osteoblasts and osteoclasts with mostly opposing functions.
 While osteoblasts are involved in the formation of bone, osteoclasts are associated with a reduction in bone mass.
 The extracellular matrix of the bone consists of collagen and other organic fibers as well as the inorganic component containing calcium salts such as hydroxyapatite.
 In the interior of bones, a soft tissue called the bone marrow plays an important role in immunity and hematopoiesis.
 The bone is also richly supplied with nerves and blood vessels.